ogundiyantobiloba/6ogunt48/README.md

 - 🔭 I’m currently working on : ClassManagerApp
-- 🌱 I’m currently learning : FASTAPI
+- 🌱 I’m currently learning : Docker and Kubernetes
 - 💬 Ask me about : Software Development
 - 📫 How to reach me: apprentice_py@icloud.com